Hugius/FabiEngine3D/doc/documents/SKY_EDITOR.md

 - All sky entities will be saved in `~\projects\<your_project>\data\sky.fe3d`.
 - You can create/edit/delete sky entities.
 - Every created sky entity can be placed in a scene later on.
-- Each sky entity is rendered as a skybox, which has 6 different images: left, right, bottom, top, back, front.
+- Each sky entity is rendered as a cube map, which consists of 6 different images: left, right, bottom, top, back, front.

 ## Controls